-Finally, I would like to acknowledge the patience, support, and editorial skills of my publisher, Prentice Hall-in particular, my editor, Jim Boyd (fellow University of Rochester classmate); developmental editor, Elisa Adams; copy editor, Krista Hansing; project editor, Kristy Hart; and Wharton representative Professor Paul Kleindorfer.
+Finally, I would like to acknowledge the patience, support, and editorial skills of my publisher, Prentice Hall-in particular, my editor, Jim Boyd (fellow University of Rochester classmate); developmental editor, Elisa Adams; project editors, Kristy Hart and Anne Goebel; copy editors, Krista Hansing and Chrissy White; and Wharton representative Professor Paul Kleindorfer.
 The book has been vastly improved as a direct result of their skilled eyes-and pens.
-My colleagues Gordon Enk, Ted London, Erik Simanis, Paul Tebo, Bob Frank, Alan McAdams, and Mark Milstein also provided invaluable feedback on early drafts of the manuscript.
+My colleagues Gordon Enk, Jac Geurts, Ted London, Erik Simanis, Paul Tebo, Bob Frank, Alan McAdams, and Mark Milstein also provided invaluable feedback on the many drafts of the manuscript.
+My long-time colleagues Jac Geurts and Gordon Enk were especially helpful in commenting on the revisions for the third edition.
+Charlie Hargroves of the Natural Edge Project also provided valuable feedback during the revision process.
+Thanks also to Peter Knight for facilitating the Preface by Al Gore.